Indoor Trainers – Smart Trainers

 The basic smart trainers communicate 1-way with a phone or tablet and give you real time power, speed, incline (virtual), distance and other measurements on a phone or tablet app.
 Resistance is controlled manually from a cable remote.

-The more advanced (interactive) models have more complicated features and are controlled by the app on your computer or phone/tablet (2-way).
+Interactive models are controlled by the app on your computer, Apple TV or phone/tablet (2-way).
 They can realistically simulate different gradients, coasting downhill, or even riding over gravel or bumpy roads.
 Some apps are available for phones & ipads, keeping the setup simple.
-Some are compatible with laptops, big screen TVs and the sky is the limit for how “virtual” you want your ride to be.
+They are compatible with laptops, big screen TVs and the sky is the limit for how “virtual” you want your ride to be.

 We carry the leading models on the market, these are the most popular models:

-Tacx Flux 2 – popular bundle of features for the money, including direct drive – $1199
+Tacx Flux II – popular bundle of features for the money, including direct drive – $1199

-Tacx Vortex – least expensive full Smart Trainer, traditional drum roller – $549
+Tacx Flow – least expensive full Smart Trainer, traditional drum roller – $499

 CycleOps Hammer – easily compatible with different thru-axle rear hub configurations (mountain bikers, too) – $1649

-- The New Tacx Neo, technology leader of the bunch
+- The New Tacx Neo 2T, technology leader of the bunch

 What is direct drive?

-Direct drive is the style of trainer where the rear wheel is taken off and the frame clamps directly to the trainer – which will have a separate gear cluster (cassette) already installed (see Neo above).
+Direct drive where the rear wheel is taken off and the frame clamps directly to the trainer – which will have a separate gear cluster (cassette) already installed (see Neo above).
 These tend to be more quiet, have a more reaslistic feel when accelerating and coasting, and sit lower to the ground since the bike doesn’t need to be suspended with both wheels on.
-Traditionally, stationary trainers clamp to the rear axle of the bike and the rear tyre rubs on a drum for resistance.
-This wears out the tyre, makes more noise, and has a less realistic road feel, but is more affordable.

-- Cycleops Hammer Direct Drive is one of the quietest on the market
+- Tacx Neo 2T is our best seller and the quietest on the market

 Traditional Stationary Trainers